Pixel81/RepData_PeerAssessment1/PA1_template.md

 **1. Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.**

 We use the weekdays() function to split days in two different classes, weekday and weekend.
 This split is put in a new variable, day_type.
-First we duplicate date variable into day_type variable
+First we duplicate date variable into day_type variable.

 ```r
 activity_2$day_type <- activity_2$date